 Research-based learning is often reserved for students in upper elementary or middle school, but this is a skill that kids can and do learn at an early age.
-The youngest kids can make the best detectives!
-Yep, you can teach kindergarteners how to do proper research (i.e. be awesome detectives and readers).
-In the process, you’ll be setting them up for years of success!
+Yes, you can teach kindergarteners how to do proper research (i.e. be awesome detectives and readers).

-Here are seven inspiring research projects on subjects common for the K–2 grade age-group.
+Here are eight inspiring research projects on subjects common for the K–2 age group.
 For each one, we give tips for LEARNING about the specific subject first with key research questions and tasks.
-Then, we offer a creative project idea, which have all been inspired by teachers and educators around the country, for DOING with your students.
+Then, we offer a creative project idea, inspired by teachers and educators around the country, for DOING with your students.

 It’s a big, enormous world out there—and there are lots of bugs in it.
 This is a good one to start with if you’re teaching young elementary students how to research.
 Spiders, insects, and bugs will forever be fascinating subjects for kids.
 So this project should generate a lot of excitement.